ObedRav/Palindrome_Algorithm_Challenge/README.md

 - The length `n` of the string is at least 1.
 - The maximum number of changes allowed `k` is non-negative.

-Here's an example of input validation in action:
+This is an example of input:

 ```plaintext
 4 1